MelonaWhenUComes/hdel/hdel-web/src/main/resources/static/vendors/bootstrap/site/docs/4.3/components/popovers.md

 ### Disabled elements

-Elements with the `disabled` attribute aren't interactive, meaning users cannot hover or click them to trigger a popover (or tooltip).
+Elements with the `disabled` attribute aren't interactive, meaning user cannot hover or click them to trigger a popover (or tooltip).
 As a workaround, you'll want to trigger the popover from a wrapper `<div>` or `<span>` and override the `pointer-events` on the disabled element.

-For disabled popover triggers, you may also prefer `data-trigger="hover"` so that the popover appears as immediate visual feedback to your users as they may not expect to _click_ on a disabled element.
+For disabled popover triggers, you may also prefer `data-trigger="hover"` so that the popover appears as immediate visual feedback to your user as they may not expect to _click_ on a disabled element.

 {% capture example %}
 <span class="d-inline-block" data-toggle="popover" data-content="Disabled popover">